wigeboy/alist-upload/README.md

 # alist-upload
-A shell script to upload files to your Alist drive.
+A shell script to upload files to your Alist driver.

  Usage